SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

        cf p -f gen/srv --random-route
     ```

-2. Check if the mta.yaml file exist in the project root - if not create one
+2. Generate the mtar file

     ```bash
-       cds add mta
-    ```

-    Then replace the content with this [mta](./mta.yaml)

-3. Generate the mtar file

-    ```bash
       mbt build -p=cf
     ```

-4. Deploy the UI and service to your Cloud Foundry space with the mtar.
+3. Deploy the UI and service to your Cloud Foundry space with the mtar.

     ```bash
     cf deploy mta_archives/BusinessPartnerValidation_1.0.0.mtar